-a) Dorset AONB are leading on the development of a Nature Recovery Plan for the whole AONB, which includes the Heritage Coast.
+a) Dorset AONB continue the development of a Nature Recovery Plan for the whole AONB (to be completed by March 2022), which includes the Heritage Coast.
 This will develop the mapping previously undertaken for existing and potential ecological networks:

-https://explorer.geowessex.com/?layers=14746,14745&basemap=26&x=393489.54&y=83427.84&epsg =27700&zoom=12 b) The new Purbeck Heaths NNR was officially opened in summer 2020, which brings together several former NNRs (approx. 1000ha) as well as another newly designated 2,500ha to form the country's second largest NNR.
-NNRs are areas to be promoted for conservation and sensitive access.

-c) The beaver reintroduction feasibility study led by National Trust has undertaken significant consultation and awareness-raising, and is to apply for a release licence imminently.
-This project would be the first licenced unfenced release of beavers into the wild in this country.
+https://explorer.geowessex.com/?layers=14746.14745&basemap=26&x=393489.54&y=83427.84&epsg =27700&zoom=12 b) The new Purbeck Heaths NNR Management Plan was formally adopted by the 7 landowning partners, paving the way towards more joined-up conservation activity across that area. c) The beaver reintroduction feasibility study led by National Trust has led to an application for a wild-release licence.
+This is being considered by central government, which has recently closed a consultation on beaver licencing policy.